misterr-labs/eqsnode-installer-script/README.md

 #### Install multiple nodes with just one command:

 `bash install.sh --nodes 2`
+#### Suggestion: have a look at the --one-passwd-file option in the Advanced features section

 #### Note: while not required it is recommended to inspect the auto-magic behind the scenes first, to double check if everything looks good.
 `bash install.sh --nodes 2 -i`
 <br />
 ## Build in help
 #### Run the following to get a list of commands you can use:
 `bash install.sh --help`